All Episodes

 What would they do?

-And he could say, well, I'm not coming, because it looks to me like I do need that based on the number of people you've arrested and the way I talk about stuff.
+And he could say, well, I'm not coming because it looks to me like I do need that.

-Yeah, I don't even think I can set foot in your country, so you're gonna have to give me a written pardon before I even go.
+So you're going to have to give me a written pardon before I even go.

-Well, uh Bam Bondi, um Department of Justice.
+Well, Bam Bondi, Department of Justice.

-The the time it could border on illegal is if you use your hate speech to incite immediate violence, so that you know it's always gonna be a little gray in that case, but uh theoretically that would be bad.
+The time it could border on illegal is if you use your hate speech to incite immediate violence.

 So I don't know what's going on.

-I don't know if Bondi is looking to change the law, so there's some kind of hate speech that's more immediately punishable, or did she misspeak?
+I don't know if Bondi is looking to change the law so there's some kind of hate speech that's more immediately punishable, or did she misspeak?

-I don't know what's going on, a little bit confusing, but I'll I'll tell you that neither the conservatives nor the Democrats are gonna sit still for an erosion of free speech.
+But I'll tell you that neither the conservatives nor the Democrats are going to sit still for an erosion of free speech.

 85% expect more violence.

-Now it doesn't seem to specify a time, a time zone for that violence, to which I say, isn't there always more violence in the future?
+Now, it doesn't seem to specify a time, a time zone for that violence, to which I say, isn't there always more violence in the future?

-Yeah, Maybe not as a rate comparing it to the past, but is there ever a future without violence?
+Maybe not as a rate comparing it to the past, but is there ever a future without violence?

 So I'm not sure how people, you know, what they were thinking when they answered that question.